novius/laravel-publishable/README.md

 A package for making Laravel Eloquent models "publishable" using 4 states : draft, published, unpublished and scheduled.
 Manage an additional `published_first_at` date for order by and display.
-Not published models are excluded from queries by default but can be queried via extra scope.

 ## Requirements